qpdf/qpdf/manual/design.rst

 - If there is an encryption dictionary, the document's encryption parameters are initialized.

-- The client requests root object.
-The ``QPDF`` class gets the value of root key from trailer dictionary and returns it.
+- The client requests the root object by getting the value of the ``/Root`` key from trailer dictionary and returns it.
 It is an unresolved indirect ``QPDFObjectHandle``.

 - The client requests the ``/Pages`` key from root ``QPDFObjectHandle``.
-The ``QPDFObjectHandle`` notices that it is indirect so it asks ``QPDF`` to resolve it. ``QPDF`` looks in the object cache for an object with the root dictionary's object ID and generation number.
-Upon not seeing it, it checks the cross reference table, gets the offset, and reads the object present at that offset.
+The ``QPDFObjectHandle`` notices that it is an unresolved indirect object, so it asks ``QPDF`` to resolve it.
-  It stores the result in the object cache.
-The cache entry's value is replaced by the actual value, which causes any previously unresolved ``QPDFObjectHandle`` objects that that pointed there to now have a shared copy of the actual object.
+  ``QPDF`` checks the cross reference table, gets the offset, and reads the object present at that offset.
+The object cache entry's ``unresolved`` value is replaced by the actual value, which causes any previously unresolved ``QPDFObjectHandle`` objects that pointed there to now have a shared copy of the actual object.
 Modifications through any such ``QPDFObjectHandle`` will be reflected in all of them.
 As the client continues to request objects, the same process is followed for each new requested object.

 .. _object_internals: